 The University of Auckland is New Zealand's leading university.
-It is the only New Zealand university ranked in the top 100 in the QS World University Rankings.
-It is also the highest ranked New Zealand university in the Times Higher Education World University Rankings.
+We are the only New Zealand university ranked in the top 100 in the QS World University Rankings.
+We are also the highest ranked New Zealand university in the Times Higher Education World University Rankings.